briggsprashar/nhanes_inferential_2021_23/README.md

       - Python
       - Python & R, and
       - R
-    - Various statistical tools were used for analysies
+    - Various statistical tools were used for analyses

 2. **Downloading NHANES Files**
     - Three Methods to Run the Report